carbon-language/carbon-lang/llvm/docs/Docker.rst

 LLVM components, compiled from sources.
 The sources are checked out from the upstream svn repository when building the image.

-Inside each subfolder we host Dockerfiles for two images:

-- ``build/`` image is used to compile LLVM, it installs a system compiler and all build dependencies of LLVM.
-After the build process is finished, the build image will have an archive with compiled components at ``/tmp/clang.tar.gz``.
-- ``release/`` image usually only contains LLVM components, compiled by the ``build/`` image, and also libstdc++ and binutils to make image minimally useful for C++ development.
-The assumption is that you usually want clang to be one of the provided components.
+The resulting image contains only the requested LLVM components and a few extra packages to make the image minimally useful for C++ development, e.g. libstdc++ and binutils.

-To build both of those images, use ``build_docker_image.sh`` script.
-It will checkout LLVM sources and build clang in the ``build`` container, copy results of the build to the local filesystem and then build the ``release`` container using those.
-The ``build_docker_image.sh`` accepts a list of LLVM repositories to checkout, and arguments for CMake invocation.
+The interface to run the build is ``build_docker_image.sh`` script.
+It accepts a list of LLVM repositories to checkout and arguments for CMake invocation.

 If you want to write your own docker image, start with an ``example/`` subfolder.
-It provides incomplete Dockerfiles with (very few) FIXMEs explaining the steps you need to take in order to make your Dockerfiles functional.
+It provides an incomplete Dockerfile with (very few) FIXMEs explaining the steps you need to take in order to make your Dockerfiles functional.

 Usage